by Eric B. Hare

 stay over here,

-and you go over
+and you stay

-there."
-But they
+over there.”
+But

 poor; they were